fluxcd/helm-operator/docs/helmrelease-guide/rollbacks.md

 * `recreate` _(Optional)_: When set to `true`, performs pods restart for the resource if applicable.
 Defaults to `false` when omitted.
-* `timeout` _(Optional)_: Time to wait for any individual Kubernetes operation in seconds.
+* `timeout` _(Optional)_: Time to wait for any individual Kubernetes operation during rollback in seconds.
 Defaults to `300` when omitted.

+!!! warning
+    When your chart requires a high non-default `timeout` value it is advised to increase the `teriminationGracePeriod` on the Helm Operator pod to not end up with a release in a faulty state due to the operator receiving a `SIGKILL` signal during an upgrade.

 ## Enabling retries of rolled back releases